RossPaterson/advent-of-code/2021/README.md

 This is a complex recursive traversal.
 The description is convoluted and uses confusing terminology.
-Once that is understood, the transformation it describes is also quite complicated, but ultimately comes out as a fairly clean recursion.
-The bult of the work is in the first part.
-The second part is an easy extension reusing functions from the first part.
+Once that is understood, the transformation it describes is also quite complicated, but ultimately comes out as a fairly clean recursion and application of `Maybe`.
+The bulk of the work is in the first part, with the second part an easy extension reusing the top-level functions.